aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/wan.md

     towards the LAN.
 The plan is to add an inbound route-map set the no-advertise community on the received routes.

-    Similarly there is no current prevention to prevent advertising the LAN routes towards the WAN, The plan is to apply an outbound route-map preventing any routes to be advertised.
+    Similarly there is no current mechanism to prevent advertising the LAN routes towards the WAN, The plan is to apply an outbound route-map preventing any routes to be advertised.

 ### TODO - this whole section need rework